 Wisdom teeth increase the risk not just of tooth decay, but of gum inflammation, gum disease, and infections that can spread to the nerves below your gums as well.
 Wisdom tooth extractions in Red Deer are recommended to improve your oral health generally.

 Pain could get worse

 All of the potential complications of wisdom teeth mentioned here come with one common side effect — pain.
-Considering that wisdom teeth no longer play any important role in our jaw, and the seriousness of the side effects that they can cause, the ability to eliminate pain, tooth sensitivity, and gum sensitivity that can come along with emerging wisdom teeth is another factor that strongly favours extraction.
+Considering that wisdom teeth no longer play an important role in our jaw, and the seriousness of the side effects that they can cause, the ability to eliminate pain, tooth sensitivity, and gum sensitivity that can come along with emerging wisdom teeth is another factor that strongly favours extraction.

 Should you have your wisdom teeth extracted?
-That’s a question that is best discussed with a dentist in Red Deer who is familiar with your medical history and reviewed a complete set of dental images to see how your wisdom teeth — if any — are developing.
+That’s a question that is best discussed with a dentist in Red Deer who is familiar with your medical history and who reviewed a complete set of dental images to see how your wisdom teeth — if any — are developing.